vidhra/saturn/internal/tools/gcloud_online_docs_markdown/compute/backend-services/create/index.md

 passthrough Network Load Balancer), the protocol must be one of: TCP, UDP, UNSPECIFIED.
-If the `load-balancing-scheme` is `INTERNAL_SELF_MANAGED` (Traffic Director), the protocol must be one of: HTTP, HTTPS, HTTP2, GRPC, H2C (beta only).
+If the `load-balancing-scheme` is `INTERNAL_SELF_MANAGED` (Traffic Director), the protocol must be one of: HTTP, HTTPS, HTTP2, GRPC, H2C.
-If the `load-balancing-scheme` is `INTERNAL_MANAGED` (Internal Application Load Balancer), the protocol must be one of: HTTP, HTTPS, HTTP2, H2C (beta only).
+If the `load-balancing-scheme` is `INTERNAL_MANAGED` (Internal Application Load Balancer), the protocol must be one of: HTTP, HTTPS, HTTP2, H2C.
 If the `load-balancing-scheme` is `INTERNAL_MANAGED` (Internal proxy Network Load Balancer), the protocol must be only TCP.
 If the `load-balancing-scheme` is `EXTERNAL` and